a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 	1. `SVC` is a thumb ISA instruction which causes SVC exception
 	2. In RTOS scenario
 		1. User tasks can execute `SVC` instruction with associated argument to make supervisory calls to seek privileged resources from kernel code
+	3. Unprivileged user tasks use `SVC` instruction to change processor mode to privileged mode
+		1. To access privileged resources like peripherals
+	4. `SVC` instruction is always used along with a number
+		1. Number can be used to identify the request type by kernel code
+	5. `SVC` handler executes right after `SVC` instruction (no delay.
+Unless a higher priority exception arrives at the same time)

 ### Extracting SVC Number ###
 ### SVC Number Exercise Part-1 ###